Glass, an inexhaustible resource

-To attain this recognition, Vetreria Etrusca has had a QASH Integral Management System for some time, dedicating considerable resources and energy.
-This in the awareness that Quality, Environment and Safety are fundamental strategic choices for an increasingly transparent responsible future.
+In order to obtain these awards, Vetreria Etrusca has for many years used an Integrated Management System QASE, in the awareness that Quality, Environment, Safety and Energy Performance are fundamental strategic choices for an increasingly transparent responsible future.

 Code of ethics

 Vetreria Etrusca’s Code of Ethics, accessible on the link below, identifies the primary corporate values that the company intends to abide by with its current business operations, well beyond the typically lucrative aims that characterise its subjective legal typology.

 The adoption of this Code is the expression of a corporate decision due to Vetreria Etrusca’s reference point being the recommendation of a high standard of professionalism for all its representatives, and the ban on conduct in contrast with the legal provisions in general, as well as with the ethical values of good entrepreneurship that Vetreria Etrusca intends to promote.